veronicator/cloudStorage/README.md

 ```sh
 make
 ```
-in order to compile the executable for both client and server.
+that creates the executables for the both server and client.

 To execute the code, open different terminals for server and clients and type:
 * for the server: